PixelgenTechnologies/pixelator/README.md

 ## Documentation

-More information about pixelator is available on the [Pixelgen Techologies Software documentation site](https://software.pixelgen.com/).
+More information about pixelator is available on the [Pixelgen Technologies Software documentation site](https://software.pixelgen.com/).

 ## Installation